This post contains affiliate links. When you purchase through our links, we may earn a commission.

 • 1 tsp oregano

-• 1 tsp smoked paprika
+• 1 tsp This is an affiliate link.smoked paprika

-• 2 bay leaves
+• 2 This is an affiliate link.bay leaves

 • salt to taste

-• 2X400g /28oz canned chopped tomatoes +water from 1 can
+• 2X400g / 28oz canned chopped tomatoes + water from 1 can

-• 2X400g/28oz canned kidney beans,drained or any beans you like
+• 2X400g / 28oz canned kidney beans, drained, or any beans you like

 Instructions

 • In a large pot heat the oil and add the ground beef, cook until no longer pink while breaking it up with a spoon.
-Free some space in the pot by moving the beef to one side and add the chopped onions, saute over medium heat for 7-10 minutes.
+Free some space in the pot by moving the beef to one side and add the chopped onions, sauté over medium heat for 7-10 minutes.
 Don't forget to stir once in a while, add the crushed garlic and cook for 30 seconds.
 Add a pinch of salt and the spices including the chipotle paste and the bay leaves.

 • Add the canned chopped tomatoes, fill one of the empty cans with water and pour it in as well.
 Add the beans, bring to a boil and lower the heat, then add the chocolate and let it melt, stir and simmer for 40 minutes covered with a lid.
 Then uncover and cook for 20-30 minutes longer.
 Taste and add salt to taste if needed.